 Some fans of Edgar Rice Burroughs have speculated that as most of his work is interlinked and that Pellucidar has both prehistoric animals and Polar openings, as Caspak is near the Antarctic Ocean the prehistoric animals may originate from there.
 Pellucidar too is inhabited by many of the same prehistoric creatures as Caspak, including sabretooth tigers, pterodactyls, hyaenodon, brontosaurus and Tyrannosaurus rex.
 Like Tarzan at the Earth's Core (1930), The People that Time Forgot involves a rescue mission that included one aeroplane that is attacked and destroyed by a pterodactyl.

 Burroughs has his usual prejudices to the fore.
 Trade Unionist Benson maroons the submarine at sea and destroys everything, even attempting to make Bowen distrust Lys, without any real motive to do so other than Burroughs' prejudice against trade unionists.

 It is notable that Benson is deleted from the highly enjoyable 1975 Amicus Productions adaptation of The Land That Time Forgot starring Doug McClure, which made other changes to successfully streamline and simplify Burroughs' tale.
-Particularly removing Burroughs' prejudice against the Germans in the original novel by making Schoenvorts a more sympathetic character, as well as making Lisa Clayton, as Lys la Rue is renamed, an amateur scientist.
-Sadly Amicus Productions' last film, The People That Time Forgot (1977), was less successful; the studio collapsed during production and it strays widely from Burroughs' novel.
+Other changes removed Burroughs' prejudice against the Germans in the original novel by making Schoenvorts a more sympathetic character.
+He, like Lisa Clayton (as Lys la Rue is renamed) is an amateur scientist.
+Sadly Amicus Productions' last film, The People That Time Forgot (1977), was less successful; it strays widely from Burroughs' novel, the studio collapsed during production and it simply could not compete against Star Wars8.